-Jim Gannon joined JCIE/USA in 2001, and he oversees a wide range of programs designed to strengthen the underpinnings of US-Japan relations and encourage deeper international cooperation in responding to regional and global challenges.
-Previously, he conducted research with the Japan Bank for International Cooperation and taught English in rural Japanese middle schools as part of the Japan Exchange and Teaching (JET) Program.
+Jim Gannon is a senior fellow at JCIE/USA, and he writes on US-Asia relations, global health, development, and civil society.
+He joined JCIE/USA in 2001 and served as its executive director for two decades until April 2021, creating and leading a wide range of initiatives designed to strengthen US-Japan relations and encourage deeper international cooperation.
+Previously, he conducted research with the Japan Bank for International Cooperation and, from 1992 to 1994, he taught English in rural Japanese middle schools as part of the Japan Exchange and Teaching (JET) Program.

-Looking for Leadership: The Dilemma of Political Leadership in Japan, co-edited with Ryo Sahashi, Japan Center for International Exchange (2015)
+Looking for Leadership: The Dilemma of Political Leadership in Japan, co-edited with Ryo Sahashi (2015)

 “Learning to Love NGOs: The Growing Role of Civil Society in Asian Security,” Asia Pacific Bulletin, East-West Center (2013)

-A Growing Force: Civil Society’s Role in Asian Regional Security, co-edited with Rizal Sukma, Japan Center for International Exchange (2013)
+A Growing Force: Civil Society’s Role in Asian Regional Security, co-edited with Rizal Sukma (2013)

 “A Glass Half Full: Japan’s Disaster Response at One Year,” Smart Assets, Philanthropy New York (2012)

 “One Year Later: Rebuilding After the Great Tōhoku Earthquake,” PhilanTopic, Foundation Center (2012)